Present and Past

 He began musical studies with his mother, Rimma Sushanskaya, a violinist and pupil of the legendary David Oistrakh.
 Mr. Sushansky enjoyed early recognition when at age 12 he appeared on the Marvin Hamlisch TV Special for Showtime, performing Mendelssohn Violin Concerto.
 From age 13, Mr. Sushansky was a scholarship student at the Juilliard School, where he remained for 7 years under the tutelage of Dorothy DeLay.
-He also had the privilege of being coached by the great violinist, Isaak Stern.
+He also had the privilege of being coached by the great violinist, Isaac Stern.
 At age 15, he was invited by Zubin Mehta to make his debut with the New York Philharmonic performing the Tchaikovsky Violin Concerto.
 Graduate studies were completed at the University of Maryland with Daniel Heifetz and the Guarneri Quartet.
-His other important teachers and mentors have included Elisabeth Adkins and Catherine Filene Shouse, the founder of Wolf Trap.
-After his performances of the Khachaturian Violin Concerto with the Maryland Symphony, the Herald-Mail wrote, "Violinist thrills audience...thumbs up for his extraordinary performance."
+Daniel Heifetz invited him to perform with him on tour in major venues throughout the country for several years.
+Another important mentor was Catherine Filene Shouse, the founder of Wolf Trap who introduced him to Isaac Stern.
+After performances of the Khachaturian Violin Concerto with the Maryland Symphony, the Herald-Mail wrote, "Violinist thrills audience...thumbs up for his extraordinary performance."